Flutter Agency vs React Native in 2026: The Honest Comparison to Pick Right

 "But Airbnb dropped React Native, isn't that a bad sign?"

-Airbnb dropped RN in 2018 based on the old architecture.
-Since then, Meta, Microsoft, Shopify and Coinbase have massively invested in it.
+Airbnb dropped RN in 2018, based on the old architecture and constraints specific to an organization of their scale.
+Since then, Meta, Microsoft, Shopify and Coinbase have massively invested in it, and the New Architecture has fixed most of the problems of that era.
 That anecdote is obsolete.

 "Flutter is Google, they could kill it like Stadia, right?"

-Flutter is open-source (BSD-3) with a community of 1 000+ external contributors.
-If Google stops investing, the project survives (see Kubernetes).
-The risk is low but real.
+Flutter is open-source (BSD-3) with a community of 1,000+ external contributors.
+Google can reduce its investment, the project will survive through its community.
+The risk is low but real — as for any framework.

 "Is a PWA enough instead of a native app?"

-For 30% of cases (transactional marketing sites), yes.
-For the other 70% (iOS push notifications, Apple Pay, biometrics access, graphics performance), no. Read our guide on how to build a mobile app to decide.
+For about 30% of cases (transactional marketing sites), yes.
+For the other 70% (iOS push notifications, Apple Pay, biometrics access, graphics performance), no. Read our guide on how to build a mobile app to decide based on your real needs.

 At BOVO Digital, we internalized Flutter as our primary stack for 3 reasons: